freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/listen-for-the-difference-i-will-or-ill.md

 # --description--

-Listen to Sophie's statement and identify if she uses `I will` or `I'll.``
+Listen to Sophie's statement and identify if she uses `I will` or `I'll`

 # --fillInTheBlank--

 ## --sentence--

-Sophie: "Wow, thanks! _ try to include these changes into my morning routine."
+`Sophie: Wow, thanks! _ try to include these changes into my morning routine.``

 ## --blanks--